Feature Friday: 11 Hardshell RTT Setups on the 5th Gen 4Runner

 • Roof Rack: Prinsu full-length roof rack

-I built with the intent of being a multipurpose rig; to work, to go to/over/through the mountains, and cross country.
+I built it with the intent of being a multipurpose rig: to work, to go to/over/through the mountains, and to cross-country.
 It’s done all that plus some.
-I wanted to build this up but keep the natural 5th generation look and so far I think I’ve kept to it.
-But probably the most interesting thing about my build is mix-n-match suspension setup I have.
+I wanted to build this up but keep the natural 5th generation look, and so far, I think I’ve kept to it.
+But probably the most interesting thing about my build is the mix-and-match suspension setup.
 Everything was purposely placed to do a job and nothing more.
 I don’t need flashy blue shocks or extra reservoirs.
-I know my limits and not trying to rally race a trail.
-Also, I’ve been able to keep everything under $6.5k (yes including the RTT), being attentive to the Facebook marketplace, selling old parts, and patiently waiting for sales from big companies literally pays off.
+I know my limits and am not trying to rally race a trail.
+Also, I’ve been able to keep everything under $6.5k (yes, including the RTT), being attentive to the Facebook marketplace, selling old parts, and patiently waiting for sales from big companies, literally pays off.

 4. Rovie Flores (@Adobo4runner) Ikamper Skycamp 2.0 – Rocky Black